 If you populated a field with a valid value, Vault unselects the highlighter and you can populate a different field or section.
 If you populated the Event or Product section, the highlighter remains selected until you unselect the highlighter for that section or select the highlighter for a different section or field.

-Note: If you exit the panel after populating fields without saving, Vault saves any sticky comment annotations you added but does not map them to fields in the panel.
-You can manually manually delete these as needed.
+Note: If you exit the panel after populating fields without saving, Vault saves any annotation info cards you added but does not map them to fields in the panel.
+You can manually delete these as needed.

 Summary View